beta-europe/www.beta-europe.org/_posts/2019-07-30-applications-open-for-meu-lisbon-2019.md

 ![](/assets/images/1-cópia.png)

-\
-\
-Join MEULisbon, one of the most authentic and professional simulations of EU Politics: a unique international learning environment filled with policy debates, top-level workshops, awesome socials and many surprises!
+Join one of the most authentic and professional simulations of EU Politics: a unique international learning environment filled with policy debates, top-level workshops, awesome socials and many surprises!
 Applications open until 7th September!

 You can apply here in the link to become a [Participant](https://forms.gle/3Wjk3SgNsemV3dyJA) or an [Organiser](https://forms.gle/m85qMe54gHZZz18T6).